eloimercado/frontend-lightning-talks/schedule-1711.md

 2. Javascript `this` binding
 3. Javscript function prototypes
-Om: jQuery chaining - the good, the bad, the ugly
-5. Web scrapers - the what, the why, the how
+Om: jQuery chaining - the good, the bad, the ugly Eloi; Web scrapers - the what, the why, the how
 6. Accessibility do’s and don’ts and/or deep dive Chase Richard - CSS positioning - all the techniques, pros/cons, results Austin Wiedenman - Media queries - screens + beyond